NARBOROUGH & PENTNEY TO SWAFFHAM

 Narborough & Pentney Station in 2020

-The building known as the goods shed had a railway track running through its center, with railway sidings located on both sides.
-Adjacent to these sidings, there is a sharply curved rail that leads to the granary railway sidings.
+The building known as the goods shed had a railway track running through its centre, with railway sidings located on both sides.
+Adjacent to these sidings, there was a sharply curved rail that went to the granary railway sidings.

 Narborough Granary-Bonemill

-The Narborough Granary-Bonemill had its own sidings branching off the Lynn to Dereham line, located close to where the goods shed sits in Narborough.
+The Narborough Granary-Bonemill also had its own sidings branching off the Lynn to Dereham line, located near to where the goods shed is situated.

-The mill still stands to this day and is now utlized for comercial units.
+The mill still stands today and is now utilised for commercial units.

 Please click on each image for more information from Historic England.